-In the reference configuration, only a new Signaling Rule was defined.
-All other rules under Domain Policies, linked together on End Point Policy Groups later in this section, used one of the default sets already pre-defined in the configuration.
+In the reference configuration, two new Signaling Rules were created.
+All other rules under Domain Policies, linked together on the End Point Policy Groups later in this section, used one of the default sets already pre-defined in the configuration.
 Please note that changes should not be made to any of the defaults.
 If changes are needed, it is recommended to create a new rule by cloning one the defaults and then make the necessary changes to the new rule.